Somatic Cognition

 Hillman, James, The Thought of the Heart and the Soul of the World, 1992thesis

 the heart has its own intelligence.
 It knows what to do without orders from the brain.
 The heart has reasons that may or may not find sympathy from the brain.
-It has its own style, beating with special force, Sardello notes, in states of passion.
+It has its own style, beating with special force … in states of passion.

 Moore, Thomas, Care of the Soul Twenty-fifth Anniversary Edition: A Guide, 1992thesis

-Damasio's somatic marker hypothesis argues that body-based affective signals are constitutive of rational decision-making, providing the neurobiological complement to depth-psychological heart-as-cognition.
+Damasio’s somatic marker hypothesis argues that visceral-bodily signals are constitutive of rational deliberation, providing the neuroscientific correlate to the depth-psychological claim that the body knows.

 Damasio, Antonio R., Descartes’ Error: Emotion, Reason, and the Human Brain, 1994thesis

-Aristotle, for whom the centre of consciousness was in the region of the heart, held the somewhat similar view that, when sound is produced, the air between the source and the organ of hearing is set in motion and the organ of hearing itself is of the nature of air.
+Aristotle, for whom the centre of consciousness was in the region of the heart, held the somewhat similar view that … the passage of the sense of hearing … terminates at the point where the native breath produces in some animals the throbbing of the heart.

 Onians, R B, The origins of European thought about the body, the mind,, 1988supporting